-Following cheese, pizza is the second biggest contributor of heart-taxing saturated fat in the U.S. Rather than ordering a large pie for a movie night in, stick to just one slice and pair it with a side salad to help promote satiety and up your intake of fiber—a macro that helps lower bad cholesterol and keep your ticker in top health.
+Following cheese, pizza is the second biggest contributor of heart-taxing saturated fat in the U.S. Rather than ordering a large pie for a movie night in, stick to just one slice, and pair it with a side salad to help promote satiety and up your intake of fiber—a macro that helps lower bad cholesterol and keep your ticker in top health.

 There are better ways to show appreciation than baking a fudgy batch of brownies for your buddies.
-If you desperately need your fix, swap the bleached flour for a fiber-rich mix of black beans and oatmeal, and opt for using a combo of maple syrup and stevia to sweeten it up.
+If you desperately need your fix, swap the bleached flour for a fiber-rich mix of black beans and oatmeal, and opt for using a combo of maple syrup and stevia to sweeten things up.

 Much like ketchup, many jarred pasta sauces out there contain loads of sugar and salt.
 An easy way to bypass the bad stuff?
 Slather your whole-grain noodles with homemade red sauce, replete with cooked tomatoes' LDL- and blood-pressure-lowering lycopene.
 Toss in some minced garlic and onions for an added burst of flavor and anti-inflammatory benefits.

-There's no doubt that TV dinners are too tempting not to nuke when you're short on time, but even some of the seemingly healthy frozen boxes are no-gos.
+There's no disagreeing that TV dinners are too tempting not to nuke when you're short on time, but even some of the seemingly healthy frozen boxes are no-gos.
 Take Stouffer's Fit Kitchen Sweet and Smoky BBQ dinner for example: Behind the 27 grams of protein and added veggies, the dish manages to pack in almost 1,000 milligrams of sodium and 16 grams of sugar—two dietary saboteurs.

-Two downright dietary demons lurk in this fast food favorite: Salt and saturated fat.
-While it's clear that an oozing cheeseburger won't help your ticker perform at its A-game, find out which 'wich is okay to dig into from time to time in our report, The Best & Worst Burger From Every Popular Fast Food Chain.
+Two downright dietary demons lurk in this fast-food favorite: salt and saturated fat.
+While it's clear that an oozing cheeseburger won't help your ticker perform at its A-game, find out which 'wich is OK to dig into from time to time in our report "The Best & Worst Burger From Every Popular Fast Food Chain."

 If you're concerned about your heart's health, you may not want to spoon sour cream straight out of the tub.
 Two tablespoons of Daisy's Sour Cream packs in 3.5 grams of saturated fat, which can rack up quickly if you're using the creamy stuff as a dip.
 Try stirring three parts plain Greek yogurt with one part sour cream for an irresistible topper.